particle-iot/docs/src/content/datasheets/accessories/mesh-accessories.md

 <div align=center><img src="/assets/images/accessories/ethernet-featherwing/ethernet-featherwing.png" ></div>

 The Ethernet FeatherWing is the fastest way to add wired connectivity to your Argon, Boron, or Xenon and turns any Particle Mesh developer kit into an Ethernet gateway.
-Based on the WIZnet W5500 chip, this side-by-side FeatherWing maintains great RF performance even while adding Ethernet connectivity to any Particle Mesh device.
+Based on the [WIZnet W5500](/assets/datasheets/w5500.pdf) chip, this side-by-side FeatherWing maintains great RF performance even while adding Ethernet connectivity to any Particle Mesh device.

 The form-factor is based around the Adafruit FeatherWing Tripler.
 The two side connectors allow you to plug in one Particle Mesh device along with a Feather accessory.

+- 10BaseT/100BaseTX Ethernet
+- Support Auto Negotiation (Full and half duplex, for both 10BaseT and 100BaseTX)

 <div align=center><img src="/assets/images/accessories/ethernet-featherwing/ethernet-featherwing-plugged.png" ></div>